nanocurrency/nano-docs/docs/core-development/code-standards.md

 ## Performance and scalabiliy considerations

 * When making changes, think about performance and scalability.
 Pick good data structures and think about algorithmic complexity.
-    * For small data sets, `std::vector` should be your to-go container, as a linear scan through contiguous memory is often faster than any alternative due to memory being read in cache lines.
     * Nested loops yield quadratic behavior - is there an alternative?
 A typical example is removing an inner lookup loop with an unordered set/map to improve lookup performance to O(1).
 * Make sure your change doesn't conflict with the scalability characteristics described in the white paper.